Pennsylvania v. Mimms: Appeal of Pennsylvania

 The Petitioner of Pennsylvania sought the judgment of the Supreme Court of Pennsylvania to reverse the conviction in favor of Mimms for carrying a firearm and deadly weapon without a license.
 The court reversed the ruling because the "revolver was seized in a manner which violated the Fourth Amendment to the Constitution of the United States."
-Because the Supreme Court disagreed with the following ruling, they granted the Commonwealth's petition for certiorari and the judgment of the Supreme Court of Pennsylvania was reversed.
+Because the Supreme Court disagreed with the following ruling, they granted the commonwealth's petition for certiorari, and the judgment of the Supreme Court of Pennsylvania was reversed.

 Facts before the Supreme Court

 While on patrol in the city of Philadelphia, two officers discovered Harry Mimms on the road, driving a vehicle with an expired license plate.
-The two officers pulled the vehicle over to issue the ticket.
-One of the two officers stepped out of the car and proceeded to walk towards the vehicle whereupon he asked Mimms to exit the vehicle and show his driver's license and registration.
-He also asked if Mimms had a weapon in his vehicle.
+The two officers pulled the vehicle over to issue a ticket.
+One of the two officers exited the police car and proceeded to walk toward Mimms's vehicle, whereupon he asked Mimms to exit the vehicle and show his driver's license and registration.
+He also asked whether Mimms had a weapon in his vehicle.
 To assess the situation, the officer frisked and searched Mimms and discovered a loaded .38-caliber handgun.
-The passenger who was with Mimms was also found with a .32-caliber weapon.
+The passenger who was with Mimms was found with a .32-caliber weapon.
 The officer proceeded to arrest Mimms on the charge that he was carrying a concealed deadly weapon without a license.
-The motion to suppress the revolver was denied, and at trial he was convicted of both counts.
+The motion to suppress the revolver was denied, and at trial Mimms was convicted on both counts.

-The Pennsylvania Supreme Court reversed the lower court holding that the revolver should have been suppressed as it had been discovered in violation of the Fourth and Fourteenth Amendments.
-The Pennsylvania Supreme Court saw no problem in the actions that involved pulling the car over and stated that due to the observation of the bulge under the respondent's coat that the search was permissible.
+The Pennsylvania Supreme Court reversed the lower court, holding that the revolver should have been suppressed because it had been discovered in violation of the Fourth and Fourteenth Amendments.
+The Pennsylvania Supreme Court saw no problem in the actions that involved pulling the car over and stated that due to observation of a bulge under the respondent's coat, the search was permissible.
 However, the fact that the officer asked the defendant to exit the vehicle created a forbidden "seizure."
-Absent Mimms' exiting the vehicle, the officer would have had no grounds for reasonable suspicion, the necessary standard under Terry v.
+Absent Mimms's exiting the vehicle, the officer would have had no grounds for reasonable suspicion, the necessary standard under Terry v.
 Ohio, 392 U.S. 1 (1968).
 Because the gun was discovered by the unconstitutional action, it should have been suppressed.